 - Endoscopy (Upper and Lower)

 The fellow receives a faculty appointment in the Department of Surgery at an Assistant Instructor level and is expected to serve as junior faculty, when appropriate.
-The fellow has allocated vacation time, personal time for travel (board exams, family/personal events, etc.), an office, and other professional items (lab coats, pager, etc.).
-The fellow takes home back-up call, with in-house resident teams taking primary call.
-The fellow may, at his or her discretion (completely optional), participate in Trauma/Emergency General Surgery call at Parkland Memorial Hospital as a means of providing salary augmentation, as well as enhancing their experience staffing laparoscopic cases independently.
+The fellow has allocated vacation time, personal time for travel (board exams, family or personal events, etc.), an office, and other professional items (lab coats, pager, etc.).
+The fellow takes back-up call, with in-house resident teams taking primary call.
+The fellow has the option to participate in Trauma/Emergency General Surgery call at Parkland Memorial Hospital as a means of providing salary augmentation, as well as enhancing their experience staffing laparoscopic cases independently.